Doctorate in Behavioral Psychology Degree Requirements

 Dissertation defense (final oral examination)

 Before defending your dissertation you must complete paperwork with the Graduate Academic Advisor and the College.
 This must be completed months in advance of your defense date so that the College may approve your application and committee members before you defend your dissertation.
-The defense is passed if 4 of 5 committee members vote to pass it.
+The defense is passed if a majority of committee members vote to pass it.